 When you leave the sauna it is absolutely necessary to immerse yourself in cold water in order to close your pores back up and reinforce your body’s natural defense mechanism.

-Think of it as boot-camp for your immune-system.
-This is especially important in the fall and winter months when cold winds can more easily attack your body and throw it off-balance, making you more susceptible to becoming sick.
+Think of it as boot camp for your immune system.
+This is especially important in the fall and winter months when cold winds can more easily attack your body and throw it off balance, making you more susceptible to becoming sick.

-You can then relax outside of the sauna for about the same amount of time you were in sauna as your body prepares itself for another round.
-Feel free to enjoy a warm foot-bath or wear cozy socks while you lounge to keep your feet warm.
+You can then relax outside of the sauna for about the same amount of time you were in the sauna as your body prepares itself for another round and Feel free to enjoy a warm foot-bath or wear cozy socks while you lounge to keep your feet warm.
+If you have any concerns, consult with vetted professionals.
 Three rounds are typical for the sauna ritual, but you can increase or reduce this as you like.

 How to mimic a sauna at home:

 When time and money are limited you can still train your body’s defenses at home.
 To do this, take a very hot shower or bath and brush your skin to stimulate the blood to the surface and induce sweating.